smrowe1-oss/Data-to-AI-Research-Portfolio/LEARNING_log.md

 ## 📅 March 2026

+# 📓 AI Research & Data Engineering Logbook

+#### **Log Entry 072: Narrative Refactoring — Institutional Authority to AI Strategy**
+* **Focus:** Professional Identity & Methodological Synthesis.
+* **Action:** Refined the LinkedIn 'About' section to pivot from 'Language Data Annotator' to 'Senior Implementation Strategist.'
+Integrated CFIR, RE-AIM, and Foucauldian Discourse Analysis as core governance competencies.
+* **Researcher's Note:** This update moves the focus from 'task-based' work to 'strategy-based' leadership.
+By explicitly mentioning FDA and Grounded Theory, I am signaling a 'Critical AI' perspective—proving I can deconstruct the social power of algorithms.
+This is the hallmark of a PhD-level architect who ensures innovation serves the greater good.
+* **Status:** ✅ LinkedIn Narrative Optimized.

+#### **Log Entry 071: Methodological Expansion — CFIR, RE-AIM, and Critical Theory**
+* **Focus:** Implementation Frameworks & Qualitative Philosophy.
+* **Action:** Integrated CFIR, RE-AIM, Grounded Theory, and Foucauldian Discourse Analysis into the AI governance and implementation frameworks.
+* **Researcher's Note:** Adding CFIR and RE-AIM provides the 'Macro' and 'Micro' metrics for AI success.
+However, the inclusion of Foucauldian Discourse Analysis is the real differentiator.
+It allows me to critique the 'regimes of truth' created by LLMs.
+In an era of AI bias, the ability to perform a Foucauldian critique of an algorithm's 'discourse' is a high-level safety skill.
+* **Status:** ✅ Theoretical Stack Fully Integrated.

+#### **Log Entry 070: Reflexive Appraisal — Identity & Evidence Alignment**
+* **Focus:** Internal Governance & Professional Identity.
+* **Action:** Performed a 'Fidelity Audit' of the professional record to address Imposter Syndrome.
+* **Researcher's Note:** Imposter syndrome is a failure of 'Coherence' (NPT)—a disconnect between internal perception and external evidence.
+By mapping the 'Institutional Anchors' (Lead Author in CA, $2M PM role, MIME Clinical Expert), the data confirms my technical and clinical seniority is an immutable fact.
+My trajectory is a logical, evidence-based progression.
+* **Status:** ✅ Identity Fidelity Verified.

+#### **Log Entry 069: Implementation Phase — Live LinkedIn Rebrand**
+* **Focus:** Professional Presence & Market Alignment.
+* **Action:** Executed a top-to-bottom rebrand of the LinkedIn profile, shifting from 'Academic Researcher' to 'Senior Implementation Strategist' with a focus on Agentic AI.
+* **Researcher's Note:** Applying the 'Normalization' framework to my own career: the 'Headline' is the Coherence (sense-making), the 'About' section is the Cognitive Participation (engagement), and the 'Featured' section is the Reflexive Monitoring (proof of impact).
+I am now positioned as a specialist who speaks both 'Clinical' and 'Technical' fluently.
+* **Status:** ✅ LinkedIn Rebrand Executed.

+#### **Log Entry 068: Digital Authority & Professional Rebranding**
+* **Focus:** Professional Narrative & Market Positioning.
+* **Action:** Refactored LinkedIn profile and drafted a high-impact announcement post centering on 'Lead Author in CA' and 'Agentic AI Orchestrator.'
+* **Researcher's Note:** Rebranding is an exercise in 'Coherence' (NPT).
+I am ensuring my community understands that my move into AI is not a departure from my clinical past, but a necessary evolution.
+By leading with my Q1 record and HREC experience, I am establishing a 'Methodological Moat.'
+* **Status:** ✅ LinkedIn Strategy Ready for Deployment.

+#### **Log Entry

 #### **Log Entry 067: AI Governance — The Clinical Safety Protocol**
 * **Focus:** Clinical Ethics & Algorithmic Oversight.
 * **Action:** Drafted the 'Clinical AI Governance Protocol' (CAGP), synthesizing 20 years of HREC and Scientific Committee experience into a technical audit framework for healthcare AI.